Revision 24-4; Effective Oct. 1, 2024

 - prorates benefits; or

-- files an overpayment claim for the entire month's benefit.
+- files an overpayment claim for the entire benefit month.

 Redetermine eligibility effective the benefit month after the third countable time-limited benefit month.
 Staff may set a: